Michelle Kwan: Endorsements

-Kwan has had many endorsement contracts throughout her career, including Aim Funds, Campbell's, Caress soap (Unilever), Chevrolet, Coca-Cola, Disney, East West Bank, Got milk?, Kraft, Mattel, Maxxis, McDonald's, Minute Maid, Riedell Skates, Royal Caribbean International, Starbucks, United Airlines, Visa, and Yoplait.
+Kwan has had many endorsement contracts throughout her career, including Aim Funds, Campbell's, Caress soap, Chevrolet, Coca-Cola, Disney, East West Bank, Got Milk?, Kraft, Mattel, Maxxis, McDonald's, Minute Maid, Riedell Skates, Royal Caribbean International, Starbucks, United Airlines, Visa, and Yoplait.

 Kwan's multi-year deal with Chevrolet (starting in 2000) was estimated to be worth over $1 million.
 The Chevrolet/Michelle Kwan R.E.W.A.R.D.S.
 Scholarship program was established by the Chevrolet Motor Division of General Motors in cooperation with Kwan.

 In 2002, Kwan was named a "celebrity representative" and spokeswoman for The Walt Disney Company in a three-year deal reported to be worth $1 million a year.
 This deal was renewed and expanded in 2006.

 Personal life

 In September 2012, Kwan announced her engagement to Clay Pell, an American lawyer, military officer and former director for strategic planning on the National Security staff at the White House.
 In February 2014, he declared his candidacy for Governor of Rhode Island.
 He was unsuccessful in his bid.
 Pell is the grandson of the late Rhode Island Senator Claiborne Pell.
 The couple, who met in April 2011, were married on January 19, 2013, in Providence, Rhode Island.
 Vera Wang designed Kwan's wedding gown.

-After four years of marriage, Pell filed for divorce from Kwan in March 2017 in California.
-Kwan learned of Pell's filing without warning via a tweet that was soon followed by an online article in the New York Daily News.
-A day later, Kwan filed for divorce from Pell in Rhode Island citing irreconcilable differences; Kwan attempted to serve Pell directly ten times in March and April 2017 but was unsuccessful.
-She eventually had to post the documents on the front door.
+After four years of marriage, Pell filed for divorce from Kwan in March 2017 citing irreconcilable differences.

-The couple have no children together but did acquire multiple assets during the union.
-Complicating matters was that Pell filed in California, a community property state, but Rhode Island, where the couple was married and Kwan filed her petition, is not.

-On January 5, 2022, Kwan announced the birth of her first child.
+On January 5, 2022, Kwan announced the birth of her first child, a daughter.